shufanhe/MyRecipe/docs/iteration_report_6.md

    - Front-end for view recipe
    - Unit tests for edit/delete reviews, and notifications.
    - Upload/set recipes of the day through admin account.
-   - Keep trying to implement JavaScript for like/review
 2. Khanh:
    - Upload images for recipes
    - Allow users to change their profile pictures, name and emails.